When I Start Feeling Overwhelmed, This Is What Helps Me Find Calm Again

 - Suchit Patel

-- 3 min read
+- 4 min read

 There are days when everything feels like it’s happening at once.

+Work notifications pile up.
+Responsibilities pull from all sides.
 My mind keeps racing ahead, worrying about what’s next.

+This article isn’t about big solutions or dramatic life changes.
 It’s about what I personally do, in real moments, to regain calm — gently, simply, and practically.

-Before learning how to calm myself, I had to recognise overwhelm early.
+Before learning how to calm myself, I had to recognize overwhelm early.
+For me, it shows up as:

 Feeling restless even when sitting still